-Welcome to Brevard Public Schools.
-This handbook has been prepared to provide elementary and secondary students and their parents with some of the rules and guidelines concerning Brevard County Schools.
-The Code of Student Conduct covers school attendance, responsibilities and rights, as well as rules of conduct for students, and is applicable to every student under the jurisdiction of the school district.
-For example, the Code of Student Conduct applies to students while on school grounds, while being transported to or from school at public expense, during school-sponsored events, such as field trips, athletic functions, and similar activities.
+This handbook has been prepared to provide secondary students and their parents with some of the rules and guidelines concerning Brevard County schools.
+The Secondary Student Code of Conduct covers school attendance, responsibilities and rights, as well as rules of conduct for students.